 Out of Africa Wildlife Park

-On Highway 260 just west of I-17 is a great stop on your Phoenix to Sedona drive for animal lovers, the Out of Africa Wildlife Park.
+On Highway 260 just west of I-17 is a great stop for animal lovers, the Out of Africa Wildlife Park.
 The park is intended to recreate the experience of an African safari.

 Visitors can view hundreds of species of African and Asian mammals, birds, snakes, and more.
 You can take scheduled safari tours and do other activities like watching a predator feed or tiger splash, go on a zipline, and even take a wildlife photography class.